goatcorp/faq/dalamud_troubleshooting.md

 #### Out of game (when you get crashes)
 1. Close the game
 2. Go to `%appdata%\XIVLauncher\` and open `dalamudConfig.json` in your text editor of choice
-3. Change the line that says `"DoDalamudTest":` to **true** to enable Dalamud Staging and to **false** to disabled Dalamud Staging.
+3. Change the line that says `"DalamudBetaKey":` to `"BETAKEYHERE"` to enable Dalamud Staging and to **null** (no quotes) to disabled Dalamud Staging.
 4. Save
 5. Launch the game.
 NOTE: You may have to wait for Dalamud to be redownloaded.

 * Only enable this if you absolutely need to.
-It is for developers, not users or plugin testers unless specifically stated.
+It is primarily for developers, not users.
+Plugin testers should only use it when specifically stated.
 You should expect to encounter issues and crash more often on staging builds. __Use with caution.__
+* NOTE: You should replace the `BETAKEYHERE` entry with a real beta key. **It requires the quotes**.
+* NOTE 2: Make sure there are no quotes if setting DalamudBetaKey to null
 <hr>

 ### Q: Do not expect XL/Dalamud/Plugin updates on patch day releases.